-In my fourteenth year as a public school teacher I am now the Business Education Department Chair at Stansbury High School.
-I teach Business Web Page Design, Advanced Business Web Page Design (creating and designing the Stansbury High School web site), Digital Media I & II, Business Management, TV Broadcasting I & II, Business Law, the graduation requirement Financial Literacy course and the college concurrent enrollment equivalent of the personal finance graduation requirement (FIN1050).
+In my 21st year as a public school teacher at Stansbury High School.
+I teach Video Production, Digital Graphic Arts Intro, Business Management, Business Law, and the graduation requirement Financial Literacy course and the college concurrent enrollment equivalent of the personal finance graduation requirement (FIN1050).

 I earned a BSBA (Bachelor of Science in Business Administration) degree from the University of Arkansas (Go Hogs!) in Finance, and a Masters of Education from Utah State University.
 During the process of learning to become a better teacher, I was asked to teach Instructional Technology for Utah State.
 This lead to instructing college students wanting to become teachers how to incorporate technology into their own classrooms to invigorate curriculum and engage students.
 I have taught INST 4010 for Utah State at the Tooele Campus and Methods, Practices and Technology (SCED 6270) at the Salt Lake Campus.

 When I lived in Arkansas, I put myself through college by starting a lawn mowing business that eventually grew to a total lawn care and landscaping business that included multiple vehicles and equipment.
 My continuous habit of starting businesses has given me a particularly unique insight to teaching the courses in entrepreneurship, business management, business law, and finance beyond just telling students what the business schools teach.

 (2) Balloon Pilot: